myminseok/check_cf_manifest/README.md

 - if service instances exists in the current target space
 - if routes are available by checking http response code 200

-it exits with 0 if all good. non 0 otherwise.
+it exits with 0 if all good. exit 1 otherwise.

 ## prerequisites
 - python3